Data Chat: Carey Noll

 - And then you have GNSS, which is the global navigation satellite system.
 The GPS system in your car or on your smart phone is a type of GNSS.
 The system in your car or on your phone can get your position down to sub-meters, which is good enough for driving or walking.
 The GNSS we use is very precise and can determine positions down to the sub-centimeter level.

-- The last [technique] is called DORIS, which is a Doppler technique developed by agencies in France for precise orbit determination, or POD.
+- The last [technique] is called Doppler Orbitography and Radiopositioning Integrated by Satellite (DORIS), which is a doppler technique developed by agencies in France for precise orbit determination (POD).
 It’s also used for determining positions of DORIS beacons on the Earth’s surface down to the centimeter level.

 How does CDDIS serve the geodetic community?